TCB-yehong/PhosPiR/README.md

 # PhosPiR
-An automatic pipeline to analyze phosphoproteomics.
+An automatic pipeline to analyze phosphoproteomics data.

 It is fully tested on Windows.